-Proxy servers are used to limit access to and from your network, and to handle connections between Citrix Workspace app for iOS and servers.
-Citrix Workspace app for iOS supports both SOCKS and secure proxy protocols.
+Proxy servers are used to limit access to and from your network, and to handle connections between Citrix Workspace app and servers.
+Citrix Workspace app supports both SOCKS and secure proxy protocols.

-When communicating with the Citrix Virtual Apps and Desktops server, Citrix Workspace app for iOS uses proxy server settings that are configured remotely on the Web Interface server.
+Citrix Workspace app uses proxy server settings to communicate with the Citrix Virtual Apps and Desktops server.
+The proxy server settings are remotely configured on the Web Interface server.

-When communicating with the Web server, Citrix Workspace app for iOS uses the proxy server settings that are configured for the default web browser on the user device.
-You must configure the proxy server settings for the default web browser on the user device accordingly.
+When Citrix Workspace app communicates with the Web server, the app uses the proxy server settings.
+Configure the proxy server settings for the default web browser on the user device accordingly.

 Network firewalls can allow or block packets based on the destination address and port.
-If you are using a firewall in your deployment, Citrix Workspace app for iOS must be able to communicate through the firewall with both the web server and Citrix server.
-The firewall must permit HTTP traffic (often over the standard HTTP port 80 or 443 if a secure Web server is in use) for user device to Web server communication.
+If you are using a firewall in your deployment, Citrix Workspace app must be able to communicate through the firewall with both the web server and Citrix server.
+The firewall must permit HTTP traffic for user device to Web server communication.
+Usually, the HTTP traffic is over the standard HTTP port 80 or 443 if a secure Web server is in use.
 For Citrix server communication, the firewall must permit inbound ICA traffic on ports 1494 and 2598.

 If the firewall is configured for Network Address Translation (NAT), you can use Web Interface to define mappings from internal addresses to external addresses and ports.
-For example, if your Citrix Virtual Apps and Desktops server is not configured with an alternate address, you can configure Web Interface to provide an alternate address to Citrix Workspace app for iOS.
+For example, if your Citrix Virtual Apps and Desktops and Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) server isn’t configured with an alternate address, you can configure Web Interface to provide an alternate address to Citrix Workspace app for iOS.
 Citrix Workspace app for iOS then connects to the server using the external address and port number.

-Citrix Workspace app for iOS supports TLS 1.0, 1.1 and 1.2 with the following cipher suites for TLS connections to XenApp/XenDesktop:
+Citrix Workspace app supports TLS 1.0, 1.1 and 1.2 with the following cipher suites for TLS connections to XenApp and XenDesktop:

-Citrix Workspace app for iOS running on iOS 9 and later does not support the following TLS cipher suites:
+Citrix Workspace app running on iOS 9 and later or version 21.2.0 does not support the following TLS cipher suites:

 Transport Layer Security (TLS) is the latest, standardized version of the TLS protocol.
 The Internet Engineering Taskforce (IETF) renamed it TLS when it took over responsibility for the development of TLS as an open standard.

-Citrix Workspace app for iOS uses platform (iOS) crypto for connections between Citrix Workspace app for iOS and StoreFront.
+- Citrix Workspace app uses iOS platform crypto for connections between Citrix Workspace app and StoreFront.

 Configure and enable TLS